lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - stateful logic for spanning-time validations
 - streaming listeners for query health monitoring

-If you want, I can provide a compact runnable example for your specific source/sink (Kafka+Delta, S3+Parquet) showing validation, DLQ, metric emission, and a reliable alert-to-Kafka flow.

 ## How do you implement SCD (slowly changing dimensions) or upsert patterns in streaming with changing reference data?
 Short answer